meng3540/parallel-patterns-group-5/Basic Algorithm/Code Explanation.md

 ### 🖼 6.
 Image Save

-The float output is converted to `unsigned char` and saved using:
+Casting the float output to an `unsigned character`  and storing it using the following:

 ```cpp
 stbi_write_png(output_path, width, height, 1, output_image, width);